 By building relationships with influencers, you'll de facto be building a relationship with everyone else.
 At this stage, that's adequate.
 Of course, you'll grow that network over time but this is enough for you to get started.

 3. Analyzing the Deals

-This section quite literally could fill entire books.
+This section quite literally could fill entire books and with LDR Real Estate, it's no different.
 I'll cover a few basics and point you toward other resources I have to give you more detail.
 Here are the most important 3 considerations